 Many of our senior leaders also support EBRGs as sponsors.

-- Julie Gerberding, executive vice president Global Public Policy, executive sponsor for Merck’s Women’s Employee Business Resource Group
+- Julie Gerberding, executive vice president Global Public Policy, executive sponsor for our company’s Women’s Employee Business Resource Group

 - Tyrone Brewer, associate vice president, Marketing Global Commercial Strategy, executive sponsor for African Ancestry Employee Resource Group